 Surprisingly, there is a multi-photon input state that generates a non-entangled output—as if the input states were simply classical fields.
-These are the so-called coherent states, introduced by Glauber and Sudarshan [4, 5].
+These are the so-called coherent states, introduced by Glauber and Sudarshan [5, 6].
 Coherent states can be described as superpositions of multi-photon states, but when a beam splitter operates on these superpositions, the outputs are simply 50/50 mixtures of the states.
-For instance, if the input scoherent tates are denoted by a and b, then the output states after the beam splitter are
+For instance, if the input scoherent tates are denoted by α and β, then the output states after the beam splitter are

 This output is factorized and hence is NOT entangled.
 This is one of the many reasons why coherent states in quantum optics are considered the “most classical” of quantum states.
 In this case, a quantum beam splitter operates on the inputs just as if they were classical fields.